Frequently Asked Questions

 -

 The shortest distance from the start point to the endpoint is around 18 miles.
-That being said most routes will probably be around 20-25 miles depending on what you want to see and what route you take.
+That being said most routes will probably be around 20-25 miles with the group led route being about 26.

 -